 Millenium square – relax and people watch

-As the name suggests, the square was created as a community space in 2000 and it’s one of my favourite places in Bristol to people-watch.
+As the name suggests, the square was created as a community space in the year 2000 and it’s one of my favourite things to see in Bristol for people-watching.
 Find a bench to relax, while young guys show off their skills on the trick bikes and kids splash in the pools and fountains.
 Take your photo with the statues of notable Bristolians, such as film star Cary Grant who was born in Bristol under the less glamorous name of Archibald Leach, as well as William Penn, William Tyndale and teenage poet Thomas Chatterton.
-The silver globe of the At-Bristol planetarium and the reflections in the pools and fountains make a good picture too and there are endless bar and restaurant options nearby.
+The silver globe of the We the Curious planetarium and the reflections in the pools and fountains make a good picture too and there are endless bar and restaurant options nearby.
 From here I’ll normally cross over Pero’s bridge, with the horn shaped weights.
 It’s named after the slave of John Pinney, one of Bristol’s 18th century merchants who built the Georgian House, now a museum on Park Street.
-Families might like to dip into the At-Bristol hands on science centre or the Bristol Aquarium that are on this square.
+Families might like to dip into the We the curious hands on science centre or the Bristol Aquarium that are on this square.

 Arnolfini – for contemporary arts